chentianran/chentianran.github.io/teaching/alg2/syllabus.markdown

 Certain exercise problems will be assigned weekly.
 Each homework assignment is due the next Monday.

+### Reading assignments
+You are expected to read the book in preparation of each class meetings.
+Reading assignments, i.e., sections (from the required textbook) are listed in the course schedule below.
+The reading assignments are to be completed _before_ each class meeting.

 ### In-class discussion
 Participation in in-class discussion is an important component of the learning process.
 Your participation will be recorded.